13 Shopify Competitors And Alternatives In 2025

 E-commerce Software Market Size

-According to the Fact.MR report, the eCommerce platform market size will exceed $12.37 billion by 2032, growing at a CAGR of 12.5% from 2022 to 2032.
+According to the Fact.MR report, the eCommerce platform market size will exceed $14.4 billion by 2033, growing at a CAGR of 12.8%.

-Recent online shopping trends have increased the demand for automated eCommerce tools among many retailers.
+Recent online shopping trends have increased the demand for automated e-commerce tools among many retailers.
 Plus, these tools simplify complex processes and help businesses manage their inventory, calculate taxes, and analyze customers’ behavior.

-With giant retailers like Walmart and Kroger investing heavily to grow their online sales, it is expected that the eCommerce platforms will witness substantial growth in the near future.
+With giant retailers like Walmart and Kroger investing heavily to grow their online sales, it is expected that the e-commerce platforms will witness substantial growth in the near future.

 Read More